About this recipe

 Instructions

-- Preheat oven to 400°F (200°C).
-Line a baking sheet with parchment paper or a silicone mat.
+- Preheat the oven to 400°F (200°C) and line two baking sheets with parchment paper or silicone mats.

 Notes